Josephine Silone Yates: Writing as Mrs. R.K. Potter

+Yates was also interested in a wide range of literature, including untranslated French and German works.
+She published on German and Russian literature, and noted the similarities between the Russian system of serfdoms and slavery in America.

+She was included as one of 100 of "America's greatest Negroes" in Twentieth Century Negro Literature; or, A Cyclopedia of Thought on the Vital Topics Relating to the American Negro in 1902.

 The Women's Club movement

-Josephine Silone Yates helped to found the Women's League of Kansas City, an organization for the self-help and social betterment for African-American women, and became its first president in 1893.
-In 1896 the Women's League joined the National Association of Colored Women (NACW), a federation of similar clubs from around the country.
-Silone Yates served with the NACW for four years as the treasurer or vice-president (1897 to 1901) and for four years as president (1901 to 1904).
-By 1911, she had helped found the first black YWCA in Kansas City.
+Yates helped to found the Women's League of Kansas City, an organization for the self-help and social betterment for African-American women, and became its first president in 1893.
+In 1896, the Women's League joined the National Association of Colored Women (NACW), a federation of similar clubs from around the country.
+Yates served with the NACW for four years as the treasurer or vice-president (1897 to 1901) and for four years as president (1901 to 1904).
+She was the NACW's second president.
+By 1911, she had helped found the first black Young Women's Christian Association in Kansas City.

 A testament to her accomplishments and acclaim is in a speech presented by Anna Julia Cooper in 1893 at the World's Congress of Representative Women in Chicago:

-In organized efforts for self help and benevolence also our women been active.
-The Colored Women's League, of which I am at present corresponding secretary, has active, energetic branches in the South and West.
-The branch in Kansas City, with a membership of upward of one hundred and fifty, already has begun under their vigorous president, Mrs. Yates, the erection of a building for friendless girls.

 Later life

-In 1902, she was recalled by the president of Lincoln Institute to serve as the head of the department of English and history.
-In 1908 she requested to resign due to illness, but the Board of Regents did not accept, and she stayed on as the advisor to women at Lincoln.
-Her husband died in 1910, after which Josephine Silone Yates chose to return to Kansas City.
-She died on September 3, 1912, after a short illness.
+In 1902, Yates was recalled by the president of Lincoln Institute to serve as the head of the department of English and history.
+In 1908 she requested to resign due to illness, but the board of regents did not accept, and she stayed on as the advisor to women at Lincoln Institute.
+Her husband died in 1910, after which she chose to return to Kansas City.
+She taught at Lincoln High School from then until her death.

+Yates died on September 3, 1912, after a short illness.